 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from professional negligence, errors, or omissions in your accounting work - incorrect tax returns, missed filing deadlines, faulty financial advice, or breaches of professional duty.
-This is the most important cover for any accounting practice, as a single negligence claim can exceed $100,000. $500K - $5M
+Professional Indemnity Essential Covers claims arising from professional negligence, errors, or omissions in your accounting work - incorrect tax returns, missed lodgement deadlines, faulty financial advice, or breaches of professional duty.
+This is the cornerstone cover for any accounting practice, as a single negligence claim can easily exceed $100,000. $500K - $5M

-Public Liability Essential Covers injury to third parties or damage to their property in connection with your business - for example, a client tripping in your office.
-While accounting is lower-risk than trades for physical incidents, public liability is still a standard requirement for most commercial leases and client contracts. $1M - $5M
+Public Liability Essential Covers injury to visitors or damage to third-party property in connection with your business - for example, a client tripping in your office.
+While accounting is low-risk for physical incidents, public liability remains a standard requirement for commercial leases and many client contracts. $5M - $20M

-Cyber Liability Essential Covers costs from data breaches, ransomware attacks, and privacy violations.
-Accountants hold highly sensitive financial data - ATO numbers, bank details, financial records - making practices prime targets for cybercriminals.
-Covers forensic investigation, client notification, credit monitoring, and regulatory fines. $250K - $2M
+Cyber Liability Essential Covers costs arising from data breaches, ransomware incidents, and privacy violations.
+Accounting practices store Tax File Numbers, bank details, and financial records that make them prime targets.
+Covers forensic investigation, mandatory breach notification under the Privacy Act 1988, credit monitoring, and regulatory fines. $250K - $2M

-Management Liability Recommended Covers directors and partners for claims relating to management decisions - wrongful termination of staff, breach of employment law, or mismanagement allegations.
-Particularly relevant for practices with employees and partnership structures. $500K - $2M
+Management Liability Recommended Covers directors and partners for claims relating to management decisions - wrongful dismissal, breach of Fair Work Act obligations, or mismanagement allegations from stakeholders.
+Particularly relevant for multi-partner firms and practices with employees. $500K - $2M

-Business Interruption Recommended Replaces lost income if your practice is unable to operate due to an insured event - fire at your office, major IT system failure, or natural disaster.
-For sole practitioners, this is particularly important during tax season when revenue concentration is high.
+Business Interruption Recommended Replaces lost income if your practice cannot operate after an insured event - office fire, flood damage, or major IT system failure.
+Particularly important for sole practitioners during peak BAS and tax lodgement periods when revenue concentration is highest.
 12 months revenue

 Commercial Contents Optional Covers office furniture, computers, servers, and equipment against theft, fire, or damage.
-Relevant if you own significant IT infrastructure or office fit-out.
-Less critical if you operate from home or a co-working space. $50K - $200K
+Relevant if you own significant IT infrastructure or have invested heavily in an office fit-out.
+Less critical for home-based practitioners or those working from co-working spaces. $50K - $250K

 Disclaimer: Cover types and limits shown are general guidance based on typical accounting practice needs.
-Your specific requirements depend on your practice size, services offered, client types, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on your practice size, services offered, client types, and risk profile.
+Always discuss your specific needs with your insurer or broker.

 Business Insurance Providers for Accountants